Combinatorial formulas for Macdonald polynomials by superizations: Introduction and main results

+The objective in this paper is to develop new effective formulas for $P_{\lambda}(X;q,t)$ and $E_{\gamma}(X;q,t)$.
+Our main results are new combinatorial formulas for both of them, which give rise to computable formulas for the coefficients $c_{\lambda\mu}(q,t)=[m_{\mu}]P_{\lambda}$.
+Before stating the main results, we present the starting point of our research line on Macdonald polynomials.

-The modified Macdonald polynomial $\tilde{H}_{\lambda}(X;q,t)$ is $m$-positive, since it is $s$-positive and any Schur function is $m$-positive \cite{Mac95,Stanley}.
-This fact has motivated extensive work on combinatorial formulas for Macdonald polynomials, particularly over the last two decades.
-Haglund, Haimain and Loehr \cite{HHL04} discovered the first such combinatorial formula for both $\tilde{H}_{\lambda}(X;q,t)$ and $J_{\lambda}(X;q,t)$ (see \cite[Theorem 2.2 and Proposition 8.1]{HHL04}). \begin{theorem}\cite[Theorem 2.2]{HHL04} For a partition $\lambda$, let $\T(\lambda)$ be the set of positive fillings of the Young diagram $\dg(\lambda)$ of $\lambda$.
+Our journey into Macdonald polynomials begins with a combinatorial formula for modified Macdonald polynomials $\tilde{H}_{\lambda}(X;q,t)$, a variant of symmetric Macdonald polynomials introduced by Garsia and Haiman \cite{GH93}.
+Haglund, Haiman and Loehr \cite{HHL04} remarkably related these polynomials to the combinatorial statistics on fillings of a Young diagram. \begin{theorem}\cite[Theorem 2.2]{HHL04} For a partition $\lambda$, let $\T(\lambda)$ be the set of positive fillings of the Young diagram $\dg(\lambda)$ of $\lambda$.
 Then,

 \end{theorem} The definitions of combinatorial statistics such as inversion and the major index are postponed to Section \ref{S:2}.
-Ram and Yip \cite{RY:11} established uniform combinatorial formulas for Macdonald polynomials for all Lie types using the alcove walk model developed by Schwer \cite{Schwer} and Ram \cite{Ram}.
-Subsequently, Lenart improved the Ram--Yip formula for $P_{\lambda}(X;q,t)$ by grouping terms into equivalence classes and summing their contributions, under the assumption that all parts of $\lambda$ are distinct \cite{Lenart}.
-Recently, Corteel--Haglund--Mandelshtam--Mason--Williams \cite{CHO22} and Corteel--Mandelshtam--Williams \cite{CMW22} extended Lenart's formula to arbitrary partitions $\lambda$ by introducing a weighted generating function for multiline queues and exploiting its connection to solutions of qKZ equations.
-Independently, Mandelshtam \cite{O:24} defined probabilistic operators acting on non-attacking tableaux to prove a new compact formula for $P_{\lambda}(X;q,t)$.

-Very recently, both authors defined a set $\A$ of sixteen statistics on positive fillings and established new combinatorial formulas for modified Macdonald polynomials $\tilde{H}_{\lambda}(X;q,t)$; see Theorem \ref{T:eta}.
+Very recently, both authors introduced a set $\A$ of sixteen statistics on positive fillings and established new combinatorial formulas for modified Macdonald polynomials $\tilde{H}_{\lambda}(X;q,t)$; see Theorem \ref{T:eta}.
 Two fillings (or tableaux) $\sigma$ and $\tau$ of a given Young diagram are called {\em row-equivalent}, denoted by $\sigma\sim\tau$, if for every $i$, the multisets of entries in the $i$th rows of $\sigma$ and $\tau$ coincide.
-Let $[\sigma]$ denote the row-equivalence class of $\sigma$. \begin{theorem}\cite[Theorem 1.1]{JL24}\cite[Theorem 2]{JL25} For a partition $\lambda$, let $\sigma$ be a positive filling of its Young diagram $\dg(\lambda)$.
+Let $[\sigma]$ denote the row-equivalence class of $\sigma$. \begin{theorem}\cite[Theorem 1.1]{JL24}\cite[Theorem 2]{JL25} For a partition $\lambda$, let $\sigma$ be a positive filling of the Young diagram of $\lambda$.
 Then, for any statistic $\eta\in \A$, where $\A$ denotes the set of sixteen statistics in Definition \ref{Def:eta3}, the following identity holds:

 Consequently,